Ecclesiastes + Minimalism: The Comforting Truth About "Everything is Meaningless"

 But, thankfully, there’s some (very) good news.
 He ends the book with: “When all has been heard, the conclusion of the matter is this: fear God and keep his commands, because this is for all humanity.”

-This statement is a lot like Jesus’ words in Matthew 22, when he was asked what the greatest commandment is, and he replied, “Love the Lord your God with all your heart, with all your soul, and with all your mind.”
+This statement is a lot like Jesus’ words in Matthew 22, when He was asked what the greatest commandment is, and He replied, “Love the Lord your God with all your heart, with all your soul, and with all your mind.”

 This pivot from our earthly reality to an eternal one is subtle (and shortly lived, only taking up a few verses!), but sums up the entirety of the book: at the end of the day, our temporal pursuits are meaningless, while the eternal lasts forever.
 So while the majority of the book might feel like a downer with lots of depressing statements, this conclusion makes said statements all the more hopeful.
 It releases us from the pursuit of that which does not satisfy, while steering us towards true and lasting joy found in God alone.